irJERAD/steph/content/post/livingtodie.md

 Paranoia is a social cancer; it starts with the ones trying to protect and grows into itself.

-Training terrorist when we allow ourselves to be motivated by terror.
+We are training terrorist when we allow ourselves to be motivated by terror.

+Do:
-We all live to die in our ways
+Live to die in our ways
+Not:
-Only the travesty of mistakenly dying for another's.
+The Miss Taken Tragedy of mistakenly dying for another's.

 Responsibility aux when wielding powerful tools